-- Right Side - 6.
-Mark out the positions of the five screw holes in each of the two sides (Black crosses) and drill clearance holes 3.5 mm diameter through the sides and countersink the holes on the outside of each side. - 7.
-Mark out the positions of the two 4mm bolt holes in each of the two sides (Blue crosses) and drill clearance holes 4mm diameter through the sides and countersink the holes on the outside of each side. - 8.
+- 4. Mark out the positions of the five screw holes in each of the two sides (Black crosses) and drill clearance holes 3.5 mm diameter through the sides and countersink the holes on the outside of each side. - 5.
+Mark out the positions of the two 4mm bolt holes in each of the two sides (Blue crosses) and drill clearance holes 4mm diameter through the sides and countersink the holes on the outside of each side. - 6.
 Mark the positions of the centre of the balancing wheels (Shown in red).
 Centre punch the position of the holes and drill a 5mm diameter pilot hole and then a 10mm diameter hole for the coach bolts. - Note: The balancing wheels are bolted directly to the side of the chassis in the front left and rear right positions. - Hint: Recheck you have marked the correct positions before drilling.
 The critical dimension is 43.0 mm above the bottom of the chassis.
-(Duratool Red Drills) or (44.5mm Nutool MPK18 Black Drills) - 9.
-Cut off the front bottom corner of each side as shown. - Note: This is to allow the Rampaging Chariot to mount a ramp without grounding.
+(For Duratool red drills) - 7.
+Cut off the front bottom corner of each side as shown.

+Note: This is to allow the Rampaging Chariot to mount a ramp without grounding.